-Ahi was slightly nervous as he walked to Kape’s house.
+* * *Ahi was slightly nervous as he walked to Kape’s house.
 He’d been fine on the Ussal ride to Ga-Wohe, but now that he was almost at her hut, he was becoming uncomfortably warm: something unusual for a Ta-Matoran.
 Get a hold of yourself, he thought.
 You’ve seen her a billion times.
 You’re best friends! …even if you sometimes want to be more than just friends… He scolded himself: he knew that the Ga-Matoran would never like him that way, despite how long they’d known each other.
-Speaking of which, he thought, I wonder if she ever thinks about what we used to do, all those years ago… us, Hiko, Mita, Pakohe, and… and… But Ahi couldn’t bring himself to think the other names; the memories were too painful.
+I wonder if she ever thinks about how things used to be, he thought.
+All those years ago… us, Hiko, Mita, Pakohe, and… and… But Ahi couldn’t bring himself to think the other names; the memories were too painful.
 Shaking his head, trying to get the conflicting thoughts out, he continued walking toward Kape’s home in the rainforests of Ga-Wohe.

-The gleaming lightning rod towers shone against the cloudy skyline of Al-Wohe, the lightning region, as they always did.
-And, as always, Hiko was at her workstation, in one of the buildings connected to one of the many towers.
+* * *The gleaming lightning rod towers shone against the cloudy skyline of Al-Wohe, the lightning region, as they always did.
+And, as always, Hiko was at her workstation in one of the buildings connected to one of the many towers.
 Her job was simple: make sure that the base of her assigned lightning rod tower was connected to what needed to be charged, which was almost always lightcrystals: made from a material easily mined on Ora Nui, and expertly carved by Po-Matoran, these clear stones would conduct a current from the outside to their center, but not the other way around, leaving a sparking light in the middle of the crystal.
 However, charging them with said current was slightly trickier: if undercharged, the light wouldn’t be visible, but if overcharged, they would burst, shattering into hundreds of sharp fragments.
-Over the years, however, Hiko had become talented at knowing when to attach and detach lightcrystals from the metal of the tower, and had become somewhat bored; in recent weeks, she had even found herself reminiscing about older days: back when she had been able to do something exciting, things that were always challenging.
+Over the years, however, Hiko had become talented at knowing when to attach and detach lightcrystals from the metal of the tower, and, in recent weeks, had found herself reminiscing about older days: back when she had been able to do something exciting, and always challenging.
 I wonder if the others ever think about it, she wondered, walking over to the tower to double-check that the current crystals’ cords were firmly attached (they were).
 If things hadn’t gone wrong –so wrong, at the end –the team might have wound up different.
 Looking up at the sky, and deciding that, though it was stormy (as always) overhead, it didn’t look like lightning would be striking her tower particularly soon.
-“Hey, Rila, keep an eye on this for me, will you?” she asked her assistant at the tower.
+“Hey, Rila, keep an eye on this for me, will you?” she asked her partner (assistant) at the tower.
 “Well, okay,” Rila replied, “But be back soo-” but Hiko was already out the door, off to visit an old friend.